MTES-MCT/ecobalyse-data/README.md

 ### Adding custom processes

 Additional LCA processes can be added by defining what you want in a specific JSON file called `activities_to_create.json` at the root of the repository.
+This file currently supports two ways of creating a process: either `from_scratch` or `from_existing`.
 All the new processes end-up in another database called `Ecobalyse`.

-This file currently supports two ways of creating a process: either `from_scratch` or `from_existing`.
-The creating process takes place at the end of the import process and is replayed each time.
+The process creation takes place at the end of the import process and is replayed each time.
 This mean you can modify the file and relaunch the import process seceral times and check the result quickly.

 #### Creating an LCA process from scratch